eduMFA/authenticator/README.md

 For testing purposes the application can be run in release mode by running `flutter run --release`.

 For serializing the model of this application (i.e., the tokens) we use generated files.
 If the model was changed, run the script `update_serialization.sh` to update the generated files.

-Building a version of the app prior to `v4.0.0` requires an old version of flutter, this can be done by, e.g., `git checkout tags/1.22.6`.

 # Tests